-From October 2012 through April 2013, the Centre for Contemporary Art, Lagos in Nigeria, The Pulitzer Foundation for the Arts in St. Louis, Missouri, and the Menil Collection in Houston will each offer distinct but related presentations of The Progress of Love, with a comprehensive schedule of related events and a major publication documenting the exhibition as a whole.

-The three concurrent presentations that make up The Progress of Love constitute a narrative arc, embracing love as an ideal, love as a lived experience, and love as something lost.
+Through April 2013, the Centre for Contemporary Art, Lagos in Nigeria, the Pulitzer Foundation for the Arts in St. Louis, Missouri, and the Menil Collection in Houston will each offer distinct but related presentations of The Progress of Love.
+The three concurrent presentations constitute a narrative arc, embracing love as an ideal, love as a lived experience, and love as something lost.

-The Progress of Love at the Menil Collection (December 2, 2012 - March 17, 2013) reveals how artists in Africa today are questioning, reflecting, and challenging received images and norms of love-sexual, familial, friendly, communal-as derived both from traditional culture and Western influences.
-The way these aspirations and expectations about love play out in the real world-between and among partners, friends, and families-is the theme of The Progress of Love at the Centre for Contemporary Art, Lagos, which will present a series of performative exhibitions, performances, and film screenings from October 13, 2012 to January 27, 2013.
-The end of love is the theme of The Progress of Love at The Pulitzer Foundation for the Arts, November 16, 2012 - April 20, 2013.
+The Progress of Love at the Menil Collection (on view through March 17, 2013) reveals how artists in Africa today are questioning, reflecting, and challenging received images and norms of love-sexual, familial, friendly, communal-as derived both from traditional culture and Western influences.
+The way these aspirations and expectations about love play out in the real world-between and among partners, friends, and families-is the theme of The Progress of Love at the Centre for Contemporary Art, Lagos, which will present a series of performative exhibitions, performances, and film screenings through January 27, 2013.
+The end of love is the exhibition theme at The Pulitzer Foundation for the Arts (on view through April 20, 2013).
+"With our partner institutions we are presenting an unprecedented gathering of works that prompt us to think more clearly and seriously about the meaning of love, in all its expressions and manifestations," said Menil Director Josef Helfenstein.
+"The fact that the impetus for this rethinking comes primarily from artists in today's Africa and its diaspora broadens the understanding that our emotional lives have a history, just as our public affairs do - with similarities, differences, and cross-currents.
+I believe that The Progress of Love will open eyes and hearts and minds."